ziahamza/fucache/README.md

 # fucache
-The plan is to write a generic FUSE filesystem that caches the static files and resources specially for the heuristics related to work load.
+The plan is to write a generic FUSE filesystem that caches the static files and resources specially for the heuristics related to webservers. .

 ## updates
 visit [http://ziahamza.wordpress.com](http://ziahamza.wordpress.com)